-Zatanna’s back and the road is her stage!
-But before the curtain rises, a ghostly villain, The Lady White, crashes the show.
-Zatanna, DC’s top magician, is about to face her most chilling performance yet.
+Jamal Campbell’s Zatanna #1 puts the magician back on the road, but before the first act even begins, a ghostly villain called The Lady White crashes the scene.
+Get ready because DC’s premier sorceress is about to face her most spine-tingling performance yet.
 Will her legendary abilities be enough to save her team and herself from this spectral terror?
 Let’s find out!

 Credits: DC Comics